gregoryfoo95/SaveLah/README.md

 - Further enhance CSS Bootstrap styling
 - Have a new database schema of "Projects" to contain categories and transactions
 - Have a use case for different _user_permission_: User Vs Admin
+- Allow user to close account, deleting all categories and transactions along with it